zporter/zachporter.dev/content/posts/lets-code-contact-form-in-phoenix-part-two.md

     end

     test "with invalid fields" do
-      assert {:error, cset} = Support.send_message(%{})
+      assert {:error, changeset} = Support.send_message(%{})

-      refute cset.valid?
+      refute changeset.valid?
-      assert "can't be blank" in errors_on(cset).email
+      assert "can't be blank" in errors_on(changeset).email
     end
   end
 end
 ```

+## Wrap-Up

+This post laid the foundation of the public interface for the `Support` domain with functions to change and send a message.
+In this post, I covered:

+- What kind of functions go on a public interface.
+- Setting up tests to run concurrently with other tests in the application.
+- Following error handling conventions with ok and error tuple responses.
+- Using guard clauses on a public interface to catch errors in development.
+- Refactoring a tiny bit of duplication using function composition.

-This post covered the foundation of the public interface for the `Support` domain of the Elixir application.
-I created the functions to change and send a message, but have not implemented the actual sending of an email to the support team.
-I will cover this in the next installment of this Let's Code series.
+This post did not handle the actual sending of an email to the support team.
+This functionality is quite involved and will make for a good next installment of this Let's Code series.
 Thanks for joining me! 👋